Nicaragua votes in elections panned as 'parody' by international observers - KTVZ

 “The event that’s about to take place on November 7 is a parody of an election,” echoed Canadian representative Hugh Adsett.

-Earlier, on November 2, the European Union’s chief diplomat Josep Borrell had described Nicaragua’s election as so “completely fake” that it would not be worth sending independent observers.
+A day earlier, on November 2, the European Union’s chief diplomat, Josep Borrell, described Nicaragua’s election as so “completely fake” that it would not be worth sending independent observers.

 “We are not going to send any electoral observation mission there because Mr. Ortega has taken care to imprison all the political contenders who have stood in these elections,” Borrell said, speaking in Lima, Peru.

-Both the EU and US have imposed sanctions on senior Nicaraguan officials, including members of the Ortega-Murillo family.
-The US is also poised to levy further punitive financial measures after Sunday’s vote.
+Both the European Union and United States have imposed sanctions on senior Nicaraguan officials, including members of the Ortega-Murillo family.
+The United States is also poised to levy further punitive financial measures after Sunday’s vote.

 Over the years, the pair have inexorably consolidated power, appointing loyalists to top government roles and exerting an increasingly tight grip on the country’s social and political spheres.
 Local press describe a climate of fear and intimidation.